SuperKohl/SkySeeker/README.md

 ## Hardware platform

-This firmware has been developed for controllers based on STM32 F1 and F3 series microprocessors, such as the popular NAZE32 or SPRacingF3 and their clones.
+U360GTS was based on [Cleanflight](https://github.com/cleanflight/cleanflight) and supported especially older Flight Controllers like the F1 based NAZE32 or the F3 based SPRacingF3.
+As these FC are nowadays very hard to impossible to come by and implementing newer FCs would be a mammoth task, SkySeeker will be completely rebased on the latest INAV version 6.1.1!
+This allows us to support the latest and gratest controller generations and a variety of readily available and cheap FCs, to conbtrol your tracker.
+This includes especially F411 and F405 based Flight controllers, that are widely available today and many of us have in their parts drawer anyway.
 Flight controllers **without** an onboard magnetometer are to be preferred.
-As these Flight Controllers are nowadays very hard to get, we are working on support for more up to date hardware in the near future.
-This includes especially F411 and F405 based Flight controllers, that are widely available today and many of us have in their parts drawer anyway.

 # Features